-Le don rabh Padric na mhùr, Gun Sailm air uidh, ach a gól, Ghluais é thigh Ossian mhíc Fhion, O san leis bu bhinn a ghloir
+Lo don rabh Padric na mhúr, Gun Sailm air uidh, ach a gól, Ghluais é thigh Ossian mhic Fhion, O san leis bu bhinn a ghloir.

-The title of this poem is "Teantach mor na Fiona."
-It appears to have been founded on the story with the Battle of Lora.
-The circumstances and catastrophe in both are much the same; but the Irish Ossian discovers the age in which he lived by an unluckly ana-thronism.
-After describing the total rout of Erragon, he very gravely concludes with this remarkable aneedote, that none of the foe escaped, but a few who were permitted to go on a pilgrimage to the Holy Land.
-This circumstance fixes the date of the composition of the piece some centuries after the famous croisade; for it is evident, that the poet thought the time of the croisade so ancient, that he confounds it with the age of Fingal.
+The title of this poem is 'Teantach mor na Fiona.'
+It appears to have been founded on the same story with the 'Battle of Lora.'
+The circumstance and catastrophe in both are much the same; but the Irish Ossian discovers the age in which he lived by an unlucky anachronism.
+After describing the total rout of Erragon, he very gravely concludes with this remarkable ancedote, that none of the foe escaped but a few, who were permitted to go an aniltrimage to the Holy Land.
+This circumsunger to the Holy Land.
+This circumsunger to the Holy Land.
+This circumsunger to the Holy Land.

+stance fixes the date of the composition of the piece some centuries after the famous croisade; for it is evident, that the poet thought the time of the croisade so ancient, that he confounds it with the age of Fingal.
 Erragon, in the course of this poem, is often called.

-Riogh Lochlin an do shloigh, King of Denmark of two nations-
+Riogh Lochlin an do shloigh.

+King of Denmark of two nations-